-Troubleshooting before booking a Service
+Troubleshooting before booking a Service/Repair/Warranty job

 Within these manuals you will find troubleshooting checklists

-that may save a service call.
+that may save a service / repair / warranty job.

 Hot Water